 The Department may impose additional restrictions or requirements on the utility installation if deemed appropriate, advisable, or necessary.

-Agreements between a utility and a third party, regarding the use of State-owned right of way to which the Department is not signatory, are not binding on the Department.
+Agreements between a utility and a third party, regarding the use of state right-of-way to which the Department is not signatory, are not binding on the Department.